mikesouza/serverless-import-apigateway/README.md

 By default, [Serverless](https://https://serverless.com) creates automatically an API Gateway for each Serverless stack or service (i.e. `serverless.yml`) you deploy.
 This is sufficient if you only have a single service and monolithic `serverless.yml` or can deploy your entire Serverless app at once, but if you wish to break up your monolithic Serverless app into multiple `serverless.yml` services and deploy each stack independently but share the same API Gateway stage/ REST API, then you want each service to use the same API Gateway.

-Suppose you have the following existing Serverless service and it has an API Gateway created for an Lambda performing a status check on the root path:
+Suppose you have the following Serverless service with an API Gateway created for a root endpoint `/`:

 ```yaml
 service: first-service